hackclub/hackclub/README.md

 -------------------------------------------------------------------------------

 [hackEDU](https://hackedu.us) is the movement of student-led coding clubs.
-Start a club and be a part of the global hacker movement.

 Want to start a Hack Club at your school?
 Apply over at https://hackedu.us/apply and [join our Slack](https://slack.hackedu.us) in the meantime.
 Regardless of whether you're part of hackEDU, we encourage you to check out and contribute to this repository.